 Mondays (except holidays), 6-7 p.m.

-On Wednesday afternoons–when the weather’s cold–we light a fire in our fireplace and serve s’mores and cocoa to our patrons.
-Stop in on a cold Wednesday to relax, enjoy some time around the fire, and browse our great collection!
+On chilly Wednesday afternoons we light a fire in our fireplace and serve s’mores and cocoa!
+Stop in to relax!

 Fridays, 4 – 5 p.m.